Edward the Exile: Exile

 After the Danish conquest of England in 1016, Canute had Edward, said to be only a few months old, and his brother Edmund, sent to the Swedish court of Olof Skötkonung (who was either Canute's half-brother or his stepbrother), supposedly with instructions to have the children murdered.
 However, Olof was an old ally of Æthelred the Unready, the princes' grandfather, and he declined to kill them.
 From this point their fate is subject to speculation.

-Some reconstructions have them being sent by Olaf to the Hungarian royal court of King Stephen I, while others have the Kievan court of Yaroslav the Wise as their next destination, being sent not by Olaf but by one of his sons, after Canute conquered Norway and a part of Sweden in 1028.
+Some reconstructions have them being sent by Olof to the Hungarian royal court of King Stephen I, while others have the Kievan court of Yaroslav the Wise as their next destination, being sent not by Olof but by one of his sons, after Canute conquered Norway and a part of Sweden in 1028.
 Whether going there directly or indirectly they are thought to have been joined in the Kievan principality in the 1030s by another exiled prince, Andrew of Hungary.
 Prince Andrew returned to Hungary in 1046 to retake the throne; Edward and Edmund are likely to have accompanied him and fought with his army, and it is possible that they were present at his coronation.

 A Hungarian estate with Réka Castle in the middle is called Terra Britanorum de Nadasd, and local tradition attributes this name to a grant made by King Stephen of Hungary to the English Edward, which if true would place him in Hungary before Stephen's death in 1038.